 Our various rooms are at different ambient temperatures, depending on their use throughout the day, and I feel like I am participating in my home environment rather than having been another component of a closed-in and controlled climate.

 I suppose that as Summer draws closer, more people will inhabit their seasonal abodes but right now, the quiet is blissful.
 Mind you, on our street there are two lads who are in bands, but they are respectful and only occasionally rehearse at home, and then it’s in the afternoon and/or early evening – très civilised!

 Apart from feeling like it’s rained every day we’ve been here (not really but it feels like it) I find myself responding to the rain differently.
 It splashes over the ends of the gutters and falls like a curtain in front of my window.
 The ground squishes when I walk out to get the mail.
 (The asphalt pavements in Vancouver never squished)

 The most wondrous thing I’ve noticed (or reconnected to) is how immediate this rain upon the Lake is.
 It begs to be responded to without the buffering of apartment walls, door, or neighbours.

-I must put on my wellies and go splash in the puddles.
-Walk to the lakefront and watch the mist tumble down the mountain on the far shore, across the lake, and up the shore to where I stand, until nothing is left but a memory of Avalon.
+I must put on my wellies, go splash in the puddles, walk to the lakefront, and watch the mist tumble down the mountain, across the lake, and up the shore to where I stand, until nothing is left but a memory of Avalon.

 “Don’t threaten me with love, baby.
 Let’s just go walking in the rain” – Billie Holiday